Vida HN AB

 Measuring station/Timber sorting

-Every day around 35 vehicles and trailers of fir timber (the equivalent of 5,700 logs per day) are offloaded.
+Every day around 35 vehicles and trailers of spruce timber (the equivalent of 5,700 logs per day) are offloaded.
 The logs are measured and graded by staff from the independent measuring association VMF.
 Measuring/grading here is the basis for payment to forest landowners.

 Our average distance for purchasing is 60 km.
 The timber is sorted by diameter and length into some 38 sawing grades that are sawn in batches.

 The sawing process starts with the 3-dimensional measuring of every log.
 Based on this, the computer calculates how the log should be sawn to achieve the highest timber value from the log.
 The sawing line produces an average of 50m3 of sawn timber per hour, which varies between 35 – 80m3 of sawn timber per hour depending on sawing grade.
 The sawing line operates in two shifts, which provides approx 770m3 of sawn timber every day.

 About 64% of the volume of the log becomes timber, some 14% becomes sawdust and bark and around 22% becomes cellulose wood chips that are used to make paper.
 Sawdust and bark from the process are used as fuel for heating our premises and timber kilns.
 In the timber kiln, fans blow 80-degree warm air through the timber pack for around 3 – 5 days depending on dimension.